samn33/sharqit/README.md

 ## References

-Papers about quantum circuit optimization using ZX-calculus.
+Papers about T-count reduction using ZX-calculus.

 1. Ross Duncan, Aleks Kissinger, Simon Perdrix, John van de Wetering, "Graph-theoretic Simplification of Quantum Circuits with the ZX-calculus",